Trading Standards - Weights and Measures

 Trading Standards officers also provides free advice to businesses on all aspects of Weights and Measures law, to help them comply with their legal obligations and to trade competitively and fairly, as well as investigating allegations of short measures of goods and enforcing Weights and Measures law.

-For more information, please contact the Citizens Advice Consumer Service by phone: 03454 040 506 or visit the Advice Guide website (external link)
+For more information, please contact the Citizens Advice Consumer Service by phone: 03454 040 506 or visit the Business Companion site (external link)